 Fisher Fund - automatic "relocation" supplement:

-Each faculty member on a pre-tenure leave or sabbatical leave is eligible for support for relocation to a new home base for part of the leave project (or under limited circumstances, more than one new home base) for a total of 3 months for a pre-tenure leave or a four-course sabbatical leave or for a total of 8 months for a full year sabbatical leave.
+Each faculty member on a pre-tenure leave or sabbatical leave is eligible for support for relocation to a new home base for part of the leave project (or under limited circumstances, more than one new home base) for a total of 3 months for a pre-tenure leave; 4 months for a four-course sabbatical leave or for a total of 8 months for a full year sabbatical leave.
 It is recommended that you check with Terry Bruner prior to making plans or travel arrangements to determine the full amount of funding available.

 Receipt of monies: Faculty members will receive the appropriate amount for each semester, as indicated in their approval letter.
 Faculty members will need to inform Terry Bruner in Academic Affairs which option is preferred:

 Option One: Faculty members may submit receipts for expenses up to the maximum amount; in this case the monies are not considered taxable income.

 Option Two: If preferred, faculty members may request a check for the appropriate amount at the beginning of each semester.
 This amount then becomes part of the faculty member's taxable income.

 Tuition for Courses: Limited funding (ordinarily $1,000 or less) is available toward tuition at an accredited institution or approved institute.
 This must be approved in advance of registration to the institution.

 Professional Development Funds: Faculty members may receive Professional Development funds for their leave projects.
 The regular application and approval procedure must be followed to receive these funds.
 These funds may not be used for travel and subsistence expenses during a relocation period qualifying for the Fisher supplement.
 Whenever possible, you need to request these funds as part of your leave proposal.
 Please see the Professional Development Fund page for more information.

 Salary and Fringe Benefits if DePauw is the only provider of compensation: